CoolBitX-Technology/coolwallet-signing-tools/script-generator/README.md

 # Script Generator

-Script Generator 為 CoolbitX 的一個開源的工具，你可藉由此工具所支援的演算法以及提供的指令，產生 Coolwallet 簽章所需要的 script ，經由 Coolwallet 組成 transaction payload 並簽署，最後產生出交易簽章。
+Script Generator is an open source tool of CoolbitX, You can use the algorithms and command provided by this tool to generate the script required for the Coolwallet signature.
+Coolwallet will compose and sign the transaction payload to generate a transaction signature.

-目前支援 Coolwallet Pro SE 最低版本為 `v308`
+The minimum version of Coolwallet Pro SE currently supported  is `v308`
 ## Introduction

 Use the command (Script) to copy/code the data between the buffers... etc. to compose the signature data and display the transaction content correctly